troclaux/notes/git.md

 ## basic commands

 - SHA-1 hash can be used to see the contents of a commit: `git cat-file -p <hash>`
-- search commits for a specific string: `git log -S`
+- search code code/content changes of each commit: `git log -S <pattern>`
 - log the commits of remote repo: `git log remote/branch`, `git log origin/primeagen`
 - set the default upstream branch for the master branch: `git branch --set-upstream-to=origin/master master`
 - show history of commits in a graph: `git log --oneline --graph`

+- search commit messages: `git log --grep="fix container image push"`
+- view git diff using commit hash: `git show abc123def456`

 ### git switch